You have the perfect location, menus are being developed and you have a great team, now time for the part everyone dreads.

 You should contact your local authority for advice before you start, and if necessary they can provide you with the application form and help you to apply.

-Checklist for starting up your food business
+Checklist for starting a food business

 Have you registered your premises?